 Environmental impact is the underrated win.
 Manufacturing a new smartphone produces roughly 55-95kg of CO2, mostly from extracting raw materials and assembly.
 Buying refurbished avoids almost all of that footprint and keeps a working handset out of landfill.
 UK consumers replace handsets every 26 months on average, so the refurbished market is supplied by a steady stream of upgrades from people who simply wanted the newest model.

-Which models hold up best? iPhones lead the field thanks to long iOS support (Apple still ships updates to the iPhone XR from 2018) and predictable resale value - the iPhone 13, 14 and 15 series are the strongest refurbished buys.
-On Android, the Samsung Galaxy S22, S23 and S24 are the safest picks because Samsung now guarantees seven years of OS updates from launch, and Google Pixel 8 and 9 carry the same commitment.
+Which models hold up best? iPhones lead the field thanks to long iOS support - Apple usually carries a handset through five or six major iOS releases and keeps issuing security patches for years after that - and predictable resale value, which makes the iPhone 13, 14 and 15 series strong refurbished buys.
+On Android, look for handsets covered by the long update pledges: Samsung's seven-year commitment starts with the Galaxy S24, and Google made the same seven-year promise from the Pixel 8 onwards.
+Older Galaxy S22 and S23 handsets shipped with a shorter four-generation promise, so check the support end date before you buy.
 Avoid budget Android phones in refurbished form - the savings are usually small and software support runs out faster.